dnavarrojr/CSV-Data-Sets/README.md

 ### free-zipcode-database.csv

 Zipcode Database with all Cities for each Zip Code.
+Source: http://federalgovernmentzipcodes.us/

 ### zipcode-database-USA.csv